daveydee33/contact-keeper/README.md

   - `cd client`
     - `npm install axios react-router-dom uuid react-transition-group`
   - copy in the new `App.css` file from Brad. (this one has some different styles than the one used in GitHub Finder)
 - add FontAwesome
 - navigation and placeholder pages: Home + About
-  -
+- Contact Context